What actually makes these “a little better for you smore bars” any better than basic smores?

 - My favorite: they're SO good, and MUCH more yummy than a regular smore, they're seriously addictive guys.
 (You've been warned!)

-Maybe it's not campfire weather wherever you are right now, but if you're like me and LOVE smores any time of year, no need to fret, I've got this!
+Maybe it's not campfire weather wherever you are right now, but if you're like me and LOVE smores any time of year, there's no need to fret, we've got this!
 I pulled a few recipes together to make these with ingredients that aren't too bad, as far as treats go.

-I'm so excited I found some “natural” marshmallows at our local grocery store the other day so I could play around with this recipe.
-Keep in mind that that “natural” term is pretty loosey-goosey, and you can't always trust it, so as always, read those labels!
+I'm so excited I found these “natural” marshmallows at our local grocery store the other day so I could play around with this recipe.
+Keep in mind though: that “natural” term is pretty loosey-goosey, and you can't always trust it, so as always, read those labels!
 The label on this one isn't perfectly sparkly, but it's much better than the regular marshmallows.

 Smores for Christmas?